bytecodealliance/wasmtime/cranelift/docs/langref.rst

 the alignment of these stack memory accesses can be inferred from the offsets and stack slot alignments.

-It can be necessary to escape from the :term:`safety` of the restricted instructions by taking the address of a stack slot.
+It's also possible to obtain the address of a stack slot, which can be used in :ref:`unrestricted loads and stores <memory>`.

 .. autoinst:: stack_addr